 About the H&D community

-Since 2013 Hackers & Designers (H&D) grew from an informal meetup series into a large community of international designers, artists, coders, students and practitioners.
+Since 2013 Hackers & Designers (H&D) has grown from an informal meetup series into a large community of international designers, artists, coders, students and practitioners.
 H&D activities cater towards active participation, mutual exchange, learning and unlearning.
-H&D likes to approach the organization of such activities as 'horizontal' as possible.
+H&D likes to approach the organization of such activities as 'horizontally' as possible.
 That is, the way our events are organized is up for discussion, and we try to incorporate as many voices in the process of organizing as possible.

 Why a Code of Conduct for H&D?